Reduce Commercial Laundry Water Costs in Australia

 The Hidden Cost of Water in Australian Commercial Laundries

-Water, energy, and chemicals combined are your largest controllable expense after labor
+Water, energy, and chemicals combined are your largest controllable expense after labour

 Typical Cost Breakdown